dbrook/GtfsProcSuite/python_tui/README.md

 ## Run it!

-Note: your mileage may vary based on your GtfsProc server, but it'll likely be:
+After installing the virtual environment, running the UI is as simple as the following.
+Note: your mileage may vary based on your GtfsProc server:

 `./bin/gtfsproc_tui.sh -n localhost -p 5000`

+Start with a command pre-filled:

+`./bin/gtfsproc_tui.sh -n localhost -p 5000 -c "RTE"`

 To quit, use the `F8` key on your keyboard.